-- 25. It is envisaged that national cinema chain, Reel Cinema, will occupy unit 6 with a six-screen cinema and will enter into a 20-year lease.
+- 21. It is envisaged that national cinema chain, Reel Cinema, will occupy unit 6 with a six-screen cinema and will enter into a 20-year lease.
 Concerns have been raised from the Chairman/Chorley Cinema Programmer of Chorley Little Theatre in respect of the cinema element of the scheme as set out above.
 Chorley's first electric cinema at Chorley Little Theatre was opened in 1910.
-The Theatre stages at least 6 productions per year plus a range of events including films, comedy, music and family shows. - 26.
-At one point the town centre had 5 cinemas, the Plaza (closed in 1986) on Bolton Roadnow demolished, Chorley Empire Community Cinema (still operating), the Odeon (closed on 6th February 1971- now Gala bingo), The Pavilion on Salisbury Street, and the Royal on Market Street. - 27.
+The Theatre stages at least 6 productions per year plus a range of events including films, comedy, music and family shows. - 22.
+At one point the town centre had 5 cinemas, the Plaza (closed in 1986) on Bolton Roadnow demolished, Chorley Empire Community Cinema (still operating), the Odeon (closed on 6th February 1971- now Gala bingo), The Pavilion on Salisbury Street, and the Royal on Market Street. - 23.
 It is considered that the proposed cinema will offer options to a different audience than the existing Chorley Empire Community Cinema.
-The Community Cinema lists within its mission the following aspirations: - "To screen a range of films that may have been overlooked by local multiplexes or had a limited release - To provide matinee presentations featuring fondly remembered classics and forgotten gems. - To demonstrate our ongoing commitment to show archive films and other films of local interest along with more general film education" - 28.
-The new cinema is likely to screen new releases within a location where these films are not currently shown (the nearest multi-screen cinema is at Middlebrook Retail Park).
-It is considered that the new cinema will enhance consumer choice within the Town Centre allowing residents the option of the 2 facilities which will provide different film choices. - 29.
-The 2010 Central Lancashire Retail Study said Chorley Town could readily accommodate new provision for a cinema but considered at the time there was limited prospect of this provision coming forward.
-The study did not rule out developer led proposals emerging outside the LDF process and subject to policy tests the town could support new cinema provision. - 30.
-It is also important to note that the Council has existing projects in place to support Chorley Little Theatre which include emphasising 'Theatre Walk' and a continuation of the Market Street improvements to provide an enhanced entrance to this part of the town, to improve pedestrian routes and to improve the environment. - 31.
+The Community Cinema lists within its mission the following aspirations: - "To screen a range of films that may have been overlooked by local multiplexes or had a limited release - To provide matinee presentations featuring fondly remembered classics and forgotten gems. - To demonstrate our ongoing commitment to show archive films and other films of local interest along with more general film education"

+- 24. The new cinema is likely to screen new releases within a location where these films are not currently shown (the nearest multi-screen cinema is at Middlebrook Retail Park).
+It is considered that the new cinema will enhance consumer choice within the Town Centre. - 25.
+The concerns of the community cinema in terms of completing for/ duplicating the existing film offer within the proposed cinema are noted however it is also noted that the 2010 Central Lancashire Retail Study said Chorley Town could readily accommodate new provision for a cinema but considered at the time there was limited prospect of this provision coming forward.
+The study did not rule out developer led proposals emerging outside the LDF process and subject to policy tests the town could support new cinema provision. - 26.
+Additionally it is also important to note that the Council has existing projects in place to support Chorley Little Theatre which include emphasising 'Theatre Walk' and a continuation of the Market Street improvements to provide an enhanced entrance to this part of the town, to improve pedestrian routes and to improve the environment. - 27.
 The proposed cinema element of the proposals is considered to be an appropriate use for this town centre site and will assist in creating linked trips with the proposed retail and restaurant elements of the proposals and increase footfall in the town centre.
+Whilst the new cinema may compete with the existing cinema, which is not a material planning consideration, it is considered that there is capacity within the town centre for the 2 cinemas.